elyalvarado/rubyconfco2017-codehunt/README.md

 * houndX and houndY are the X and Y initial coordinates for the hound
 * preyX and preyY are the X and Y coordinates of the prey

+Examples for running the provided samples and maze files:

+`ruby maze.rb --play-search maps/Sample1\(tsv\).txt 25 0 13 11`

+`ruby maze.rb --play-search maps/Sample2\(tsv\).txt 25 16 7 5`

+`ruby maze.rb maps/Hound\ Maze\(tsv\).txt 54 77 12 20`

-3. Solving process
+# Solving process

-* Follow the link: https://goo.gl/gWAajd: Got redirected to a page (https://s3-us-west-2.amazonaws.com/raffle.wearegap.com/code/code.txt) with the following text:
+1. Follow the link: https://goo.gl/gWAajd: Got redirected to a page (https://s3-us-west-2.amazonaws.com/raffle.wearegap.com/code/code.txt) with the following text:

 > R0FQIGlzIGhpcmluZyBhbmQgYWx3YXlzIGxvb2tpbmcgZm9yIHRoZSBiZXN0IGVuZ2luZWVycyEgSWYgeW91IGhhdmUgLk5FVCBleHBlcmllbmNlIGFuZCBjYW4gc3BlYWsgRW5nbGlzaCwgcGxlYXNlIHNob3cgdXAhIFdlIHdhbnQgdG8gbWVldCB5b3UuIA0KQW5kIGJ5IHRoZSB3YXksIGlmIHlvdSB3YW50IHRvIHBhcnRpY2lwYXRlIGluIGEgTmludGVuZG8gU3dpdGNoIFJhZmZsZSwgZm9sbG93IHRoaXMgbGluayEgaHR0cDovL3JhZmZsZS53ZWFyZWdhcC5jb20vcmFmZmxlX3J1bGVzLmh0bWw=

-* Decoded the string using a base64 decoder which translated to:
+2. Decoded the string using a base64 decoder which translated to:

 > GAP is hiring and always looking for the best engineers!
 If you have .NET experience and can speak English, please show up!
 We want to meet you.
 > And by the way, if you want to participate in a Nintendo Switch Raffle, follow this link! http://raffle.wearegap.com/raffle_rules.html

-*  Went to the URL and got a QR Code, which decoded to:
+3. Went to the URL and got a QR Code, which decoded to:

 > You find yourself in an odd situation.
 You are a hound and your master just shoot down your next meal.
 This is a pretty standard situation except for the fact that you are trapped in a maze.
 Use your nose to find the prey and come back to your master with a map showing how to get there.
 >